adxtop1/adxtop1/README.md

 - My name is Amandeep
 - Me- A curious person trying to figure out the world
 - What I do- I am a Web Developer (A Full Stack One).
-Also, Front End Development is my love.
-- More- I am very interested in deploying ML models
+- More- I am also a ML engineer.
 - Anything else- I make films.
 - Email- adxtop1@gmail.com